honeycombio/refinery/config.md

 ### `UseTLS`

-UseTLS enables TLS when connecting to redis.
+UseTLS enables TLS when connecting to Redis for peer cluster membership management.

-Enables TLS when connecting to redis for peer cluster membership management, and sets the MinVersion in the TLS configuration to 1.2.
+When enabled, this setting sets the `MinVersion` in the TLS configuration to `1.2`.

 - Not eligible for live reload.
 - Type: `bool`

 ### `UseTLSInsecure`

-UseTLSInsecure disables certificate checks when connecting to redis.
+UseTLSInsecure disables certificate checks when connecting to Redis for peer cluster membership management.

-Disables certificate checks when connecting to redis for peer cluster membership management.
+This setting is intended for use with self-signed certificates and sets the `InsecureSkipVerify` flag within Redis.

 - Not eligible for live reload.
 - Type: `bool`